kociumba/kutils/README.md

 A collection of qol features
-and tweaks that I am used to from 1.8.9 but for 1.21+ with some unique features for hypixel skyblock features.
+and tweaks that I am used to from 1.8.9 but for 1.21+ with some unique features for hypixel skyblock.

 This mod is fully client sided and tries to stay within the bounds of hypixel mod legality.